 Social Media Marketing Strategy

 Social Media Marketing outlines the strategies, platforms, and methods you intend to use to achieve certain goals on social media for your school.
 If you want to increase traffic to your website, social media platforms are an excellent place to help lead prospects to your detailed resources.

 Social media platforms allow you to express your message through graphics, photos, images, and videos.
 This will help enable you to expand your audience in order to get more leads.

 Social media networks should be seen as an extension of your website.
-They can be a quick approach to get parents’ and students’ attention and maybe increase enrolment.
+They can be a quick approach to get parents’ and students’ attention and maybe increase enrollment.
 Using various tactics like hashtags, you can capture parent and student personas that you are aiming for.